 FitnessBlender

-Fitness Blender was created by husband and wife Daniel and Kelli in 2010, and is now at 6.63 million subscribers, with over 600 free full-length workout videos.
+Fitness Blender was created by husband and wife Daniel and Kelli in 2010, and is now at 6.56 million subscribers, with nearly two thousand free full-length workout videos.
 Their goal is to make fitness attainable, affordable, and approachable to everyone, regardless of income level or access to a gym.
 They also offer research-based meal plans and nutrition tips to help you live a healthier life.
 It is the third most-subscribed channel on our list of best fitness YouTube channels.
 Their fitness tutorials are varied and offer different types of workouts like HIIT, bodyweight, pilates, yoga, circuits, resistance band training, flexibility, and strength workouts.
 I appreciate that they also have various intensity levels, so you can find a suitable workout whether you’re a beginner, an intermediate, or an advanced trainee.
-Their most popular video, at 78 million views, is a 10-minute at-home abs workout from 2012 that’s just as relevant in 2023:
+Their most popular video, at 79 million views, is a 10-minute at-home abs workout from 2012 that’s just as relevant in 2026:

 If you don’t want to pay money to go to a gym or subscribe to a membership, or you want to avoid going to the gym due to a pandemic or simply time constraints, FitnessBlender will be a perfect match for you.